 Caitlin joined Watsi on September 24th, 2016.
-Six years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caitlin's most recent donation traveled 8,800 miles to support Kamsoth, a 39-year-old construction worker from Cambodia, to fund a skin graft procedure to heal his foot.
+Seven years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caitlin's most recent donation traveled 8,800 miles to support Rany, a 27-year-old soldier from Cambodia, to fund brachial plexus injury surgery.